auth0/magic/docs/encryption.md

 Implements `AES{128,192,256}GCM` using OpenSSL through `crypto`.

 AES-GCM is standardized by [NIST](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf) and provides authenticated encryption using the industry standard symmetric encryption scheme with an authenticated block cipher mode, a clean and simple construction.
+It is a FIPS 140-2 approved encryption algorithm.

 ```js
 // 1.
 Encrypt a message with a newly generated key